ATD 1-LAW

 Paramount title

-A contract in which the parties have performed their duties under the contract is referred to as (a)_________, whereas a contract in which the parties have not yet performed their obligations under the agreement is referred to as (b)_______
+A contract is one in which the parties have performed their duties under the contract is referred to as (i)_________, whereas a contract is one in which the parties have not yet performed their obligations under the agreement is referred to as (ii)_______.

-TRUE OR FALSE: A leasing agreement is an example of an implied contract, whereas, sale by fall of hammer in an auction is good example of an express contract.
+TRUE or FALSE: A leasing agreement is an example of an implied contract, whereas a sale by fall of the hammer in an auction is a good example of an express contract.

 True